Georges Leekens: Playing career

 Leekens debuted as a footballer in 1967 with Sporting Houthalen after leaving the lower ranks of the club.
 He played as a defender.
-In 1969, he signed for one year with KFC Dessel Sport.
+In 1969, he signed for one year with Dessel Sport.
 After a brief stint at Crossing Club, he was transferred to Club Brugge.
-With the team, he reached the final of the UEFA Champions League in 1978 against Liverpool in Wembley Stadium in London, where a single goal defeated them.
+With the team, he reached the final of the UEFA Champions League in 1978 against Liverpool at Wembley in London, where a single goal defeated them.
 He also won five Belgian leagues, a Belgian Cup and a Belgian Super Cup in 1980, one year before joining Sint-Niklase, where he retired from football in 1984.

 Coaching career

 Beginning

 The same year of his retirement, Cercle Brugge signed him as coach for the next three seasons, eventually winning the Belgian Cup a year later.
-The same title was won with RSC Anderlecht three years after winning it with the Cercle Brugge.
-After training KV Kortrijk, he came to Club Brugge to win the Belgian League, the Belgian Super Cup in 1990, the Belgian Cup and again the Belgian Super Cup in 1991.
-He also trained KV Mechelen and Trabzonspor, before returning to the Cercle Brugge and Royal Charleroi and signing for the RE Mouscron, which was promoted to the Belgian First Division after finishing first in the Belgian Second Division.
+The same title was won with Anderlecht three years after winning it with the Cercle Brugge.
+After training Kortrijk, he came to Club Brugge to win the Belgian League, the Belgian Super Cup in 1990, the Belgian Cup and again the Belgian Super Cup in 1991.
+He also trained KV Mechelen and Trabzonspor, before returning to the Cercle Brugge and Charleroi and signing for Excelsior Mouscron, who had been promoted to the Belgian First Division after finishing first in the Belgian Second Division.

 First spell in Belgium

 In his first spell as Belgium national team coach, he led them to the 1998 FIFA World Cup finals after a two-legged win against the Republic of Ireland in the qualifying play-off.
-He was sacked from his role as federal coach after a disappointing third place finish in the World Cup group stage after failing to qualify Belgium for the second round after drawing with the Netherlands, Mexico and South Korea.
+He was sacked from his role as federal coach after a disappointing third-place finish in the World Cup group stage after failing to qualify Belgium for the second round after drawing with the Netherlands, Mexico and South Korea.

 Algeria

-After a brief stint as coach of KSC Lokern and Roda JC, he was announced as the coach of Algeria at the end of 2002.
+After a brief stint as coach of Lokeren and Roda JC, he was announced as the coach of Algeria at the end of 2002.
 He qualified for the 2004 African Cup of Nations in Tunisia.
 Still, he agreed with the Federation to rescind the contract for family reasons.

 Back to Belgium and a short experience in the Persian Gulf

-After his African stage, he returned to the Royal Excelsior Mouscron.
-Then he signed for KAA Gent for three years and again took the bench of KSC Lokeren.
-In 2009, it was announced that he would be the new coach of Al-Hilal FC, but he was sacked three months after being defeated by Al-Shabab 3–0, so he coached KV Kortrijk again for one season.
+After his African sojourn, he returned to Excelsior Mouscron.
+Then, he signed for Gent for three years, before returning to Lokeren.
+In 2009, it was announced that he would be the new coach of Al-Hilal, but he was sacked three months after being defeated by Al-Shabab 3–0; he subsequently coached Kortrijk again for one season.